julianreul/mode_behave/README.rst

 **Arguments for instantiation (ov.Core(...))**::

     dict param:
-        Indicated the names of the model attributes.
+        Indicates the names of the model attributes.
         The attribute-names shall be derived from the column names of the input data. str data_name:
         Indicates the name of the input data-file.